One unit of course credit equals four semester hours.

 CSD 377 Speech-Language Pathology Practicum

 A minimum of 25 hours of clinical observation is required as well as attendance at seminars on treatment techniques and current topics in speech-language pathology.
-Prerequisites: communication sciences and disorders major and consent of the instructor.
+Prerequisites: ENG 106, communication sciences and disorders major, consent of the instructor and 3.00 GPA.

 CSD 378 Speech-Language Pathology Practicum

 Students are required to assist other student clinicians in the treatment of clients in the on-campus clinic and attend seminars in treatment techniques and current topics in speech-language pathology.
 Prerequisites: communication sciences and disorders major, consent of the instructor, 3.20 GPA, current or prior enrollment in CSD 337 and CSD 341, and a grade of A or B in CSD 377.
-The Test of Academic Proficiency (TAP) must be taken.
+The Test of Academic Proficiency (TAP) must be taken prior to enrollment.

 CSD 443 Language Problems in Children

 The etiology, symptomatology, diagnosis, and remediation of language disorders in infants and children are studied.
-Prerequisites: CSD 337 and CSD 378, 3.20 GPA or consent of instructor.
+Prerequisites: CSD 337 and CSD 378 and 3.20 GPA.

 CSD 454 Clinical Methods and Diagnostic Procedures in Speech-Language Pathology

 Introduction to HIPAA, clinical evaluation, client management, and professional conduct as outlined in the ASHA Code of Ethics.
 Methods of observing, recording, and assessing speech and language behaviors, interpreting diagnostic information, developing treatment objectives and modifying behaviors are studied.
 Fundamentals of speech and language evaluation and therapy and behavior management are addressed.
-Prerequisites: communication sciences and disorders major, CSD 378 and 3.20 GPA.
+Prerequisites: communication sciences and disorders major, senior standing, CSD 204, 234, 337, 341, 378 and 3.20 GPA.
 Senior capstone course.

 CSD 477-478 Speech-Language Pathology Practicum